uclahs-cds/pipeline-call-gSNP/README.md

 ## Overview

 This pipeline takes BAMs and corresponding indices from [recalibrate-BAM](https://github.com/uclahs-cds/pipeline-recalibrate-BAM) and runs through GATK4 best practice to call germline short variant (SNP and INDEL).
-The pipeline also calls germline variants using DeepSomatic.
+The pipeline also calls germline variants using DeepVariant.
 It can be run with any combination of normal and tumor samples (normal only, tumor only, normal-tumor paired, multiple normal and tumor samples).

 ---